UMWEDU/umw-admissions-sync/_pages/firstyear-scholarships.md

 Students interested in majoring in science are also eligible for our <a href="http://www.umw.edu/admissions/jepson-scholars-program/">Jepson Scholars Program</a>.

 Students may also <strong>apply for admission without </strong>t<strong>est scores</strong>.
-Learn more about <u>curriculum-based scholarship</u> consideration for students who apply and are admitted <a href="http://www.umw.edu/admissions/undergraduate/checklist/test-optional/">test optional</a>.
+Learn more about curriculum-based scholarship consideration for students who apply and are admitted <a href="http://www.umw.edu/admissions/undergraduate/checklist/test-optional/">test optional</a>.

 Please visit our <a href="http://adminfinance.umw.edu/umwstatic/financialaid/NetPriceCalculator/npcalc.htm">Net Price Calculator</a> to better anticipate your total cost of attendance incorporating both merit scholarship awards and need based financial aid.
 Please visit our <a href="http://www.umw.edu/financialaid/types/scholarship-opportunities/">financial aid site</a> for more information on other scholarships.